 Did your kitty choose you?

-There are many cases of cats going out of their way to select their human companions – making it as clear as they can in their kitty way that you belong together.
+There are many stories of a cat going out of their way to select their human companion – making it as clear as they can in their kitty way that you belong together.

 I’ll tell the story of one of my cats, Isa.
-I had adopted a puppy (my dog Roo, who recently passed away at age 12.)
+I had adopted a puppy (my dog Roo, whom I mentioned above.)
 As a puppy, Roo exhibited strong prey drive.
-I knew that if I didn’t raise her with a cat, she would probably never be able to live with cats.
+I knew that if I didn’t raise her with a cat, she would probably never be able to live with one.
 So, I decided I would adopt an oversized adult tabby.
 I had in my mind a big tom cat who had dealt with dogs before and would know how to keep a puppy in line.
 So, off I went to the shelter.

 At the shelter, when I was passing by the little rooms that held the cats, a skinny black kitten came to the glass and stared right at me and yowled.
 Then she put her front paws up on the glass and yowled louder.
 The shelter volunteer I was with said, “These are the kittens, but we have some older cats in the back.”
 But I was starstruck by this little black kitten.
 I said, ‘No, this is the cat.
 This is the right cat.’
 Twelve years later, Isa is here sitting on my lap as I write this.